 - The estate is now home to a variety of family attractions and set pieces themed around the various animals on site.
 For example, visitors will be able to take in hedge mazes, bat saves, jungle railway trails and much more.

-Do you have any interesting or fun facts about Longleat?
+Do you have any interesting or fun facts about Longleat that we’ve missed?
 Share them here in the comments section below!

 Previous post 17 Beautiful Facts about the Butterfly